 applying it again.

 I think the best non-prescription painkiller is one that contains ibuprofen.
 For a bad toothache, you could take 800mg every six hours, BUT only for a day or so.
 Then you need to cut the dose in half.
+You can, IN ADDITION, alternate the ibuprofen with 1000mg of Paracetamol.
+(The effervescent tablets work best.)

 Still, for a quick remedy, it can work remarkably well, especially if you combine it with the clove oil for toothache trick as outlined above, sealed in with chewing gum.